 - The merchant outlet country at the time of presenting payment options to the cardholder is the Republic of South Africa and the transaction currency is South African Rand (ZAR).

-- Maru Telecoms will only refund a customer in the event of their account having a credit balance.
+- Maru Africa will only refund a customer in the event of their account having a credit balance.

-- Maru Telecoms will process authorised refunds to customers each Wednesday and Friday.
+- Maru Africa will process authorised refunds to customers each Wednesday and Friday.

 Why a refund may not be given